-Imbuing empowers equipment with the powers of the imbued reagent.
-An imbued reagent may change a weapon's Critical Effect, grant a Persistent Effect while the item is wielded, or provide greater defense against a specific Wound Type (the critical effect of an unimbued weapon is to deal 1 Wound of the weapon's Wound Type).
+Imbuing a material is free unless a cost is specifically noted with the material you are imbuing.
+Only one material may be imbued into an item, however the Imbued Material can be changed over any period of Downtime as a Pursuit.
+An Imbued Material may change a weapon's Critical Effect, grant a Persistent Effect while the item is wielded, or provide greater defense against a specific Wound Type.
+The Imbued Material will specify its effects.
+By default, the critical effect is to deal 1 Wound of the weapon's Wound Type.